kymmt80/GeneticAlgorithm/README.md

 # Genetic Algorithm
 This is an implementation of a sudoku solver that works with the genetic algorithm.
+The report can be found in ```genetic_algorithm.ipynb```.

 <img src="assets/sudoku.png" alt="drawing" width="300"/>